I laughed out loud when I found that quote! It fits me well. Problem

 an RV in the summer.

-It took us parts of two days to travel about 820 miles with the usual
+It took us parts of two days to travel with the usual

 stops and no long delays for road construction or traffic accidents.